 The UKGBC urges as an immediate priority to set up energy use intensity (EUI) targets.
-The future development of a market for Green Mortgages is also likely to result in an increased emphasis on measuring in-use performance of properties.24
+The future development of a market for Green Mortgages is also likely to result in an increased emphasis on measuring in-use performance of properties.22

-The Carbon Risk Real Estate Monitor (CRREM)25 pathways support real estate market participants in formulating, setting, and implementing science-based targets to reduce operational carbon emissions of buildings by analysing property-specific energy consumption data, and then directly benchmark the results against the target paths (towards achieving a 1.5°C goal).
+The Carbon Risk Real Estate Monitor (CRREM)23 pathways support real estate market participants in formulating, setting, and implementing science-based targets to reduce operational carbon emissions of buildings by analysing property-specific energy consumption data, and then directly benchmark the results against the target paths (towards achieving a 1.5°C goal).
 CRREM tools and pathways rely on the EUI metric for evaluating existing buildings in operation.
 Using EUI as a metric to inform the planning process will only make the transition towards monitoring in operation smoother.

-Implementing an EUI target without a space heating target would risk high fuel bills, implementing both targets without an onsite fossil fuel ban would allow gas to be used to meet the other targets26.
-The policy therefore also introduces a space heating target of 15 kWh/m2/yr.
-This is derived from Passivhaus and the LETI net zero operational requirement27.
-By ensuring homes have low space heating demand targets, this increases
+Implementing an EUI target without a space heating target would risk high fuel bills, implementing both targets without an onsite fossil fuel ban would allow gas to be used to meet the other targets24.
+The policy therefore also introduces a space heating target of 30 kWh/m2/yr during the transition period, where as a target of 15 kWh/m2/yr will have to be met after the transition period ends.
+This is derived from Passivhaus and the LETI net zero operational requirement25.
+By ensuring homes have low space heating demand targets, this increases the affordability of heat, addressing fuel poverty and helping to create a healthier environment.